jndiogo/LLM-chat-templates/README.md

 ChatML text format is used by many models, for example:

-- Hermes2
-- Dolphin
-- Dolphin-phi2
-- Dolphin-coder
+- Hermes-2, Hermes-2-Theta-Llama-3
-- Tiny-dolphin
+- Dolphin, Dolphin-phi2, Dolphin-coder, Tiny-dolphin
 - Orca2
 - Rocket
 - Stable-LM2